Hyzhang1999/Statistically-Modeled-Feature-Level-Perturbations-and-Multi-View-Consistency/README.md

 ## Required Dependencies

-Here are the Python packages and their versions required for the project:
+The following Python packages are required for the project:

 ```bash
 torch==1.10.0